 We have a big active web site that takes a lot of person-hours to maintain, keep up to date, and grow, and serve a mailing list of over 3,000.
 We run a clearinghouse for everything Becker- networking, referring, recruiting, and trying to get programs going all over the globe.
 We carry inventory of materials for sale and offer many lectures and book reviews for downloading.
 We have one lecture on podcast and plan to have more.

 What does it mean to become an EBF member?

 By donating to our organization (even as little as $1!) you automatically become a member for a year.
 You will receive our quarterly newsletters (in electronic or print format – we strongly urge the former for green and dollar reasons) and notification about special events in your area.
-The bounty of our rich inventory of materials will be available to you for downloading.
-Apart from the materials for sale in the Store, members exclusively may download all the other materials.

 An EBF membership is an excellent way to get connected with others who find Becker’s synthesis enlightening.
 We serve as a very active clearinghouse.